 Dahi Papdi Chaat

-I really liked this dish (which is usually eaten as a snack) because it was sweet, tangy and refreshing: quite different to most of the hot, heavy food I eat in India.
+I liked this dish (which is usually eaten as a snack) because it was sweet, tangy and refreshing: quite different to most of the hot, heavy food I eat in India.

 Chaat is usually made with potato pieces and crispy bread, mixed with tamarind sauce and cooling